coder-karen/wp-snippets/README.md

 ### Customising the Custom Post Type Query
-Working with pre_get_posts to modify custom post type (events) output on a page (only displaying posts that have a checkbox checked (using the advanced custom fields plugin) and only showing a maximum of 3 posts per page)
+Working with pre_get_posts to modify custom post type (events) output on a page (only displaying posts that have a checkbox checked (using the advanced custom fields plugin) and only showing a maximum of 3 posts per page).

 ```php
 function ka_event_query( $query ) {